 Joining the SPAR International Board meeting, this week, via video link, we heard from the CEO of SPAR Ukraine, Viktor Molchenko, and Roman Korsak, a member of SPAR Ukraine’s management board, who said: “Today in Ukraine we are going through very difficult times.
 From west to east and north to south, we all now have only one wish – to fight for our right to live freely in our own country.”

-Speaking to their SPAR colleagues, they said: “We see your active participation and thank you for the tremendous support you provide to our country.
-It has helped hundreds of thousands of people today, who are homeless, without daily hot food, without hygiene products, and without the necessary medicines and medical care.
-We thank everyone who helps Ukraine to stand strong.”
+Speaking to their SPAR colleagues, they said: “We see your active participation and thank you for the tremendous support you provide.
+It has helped hundreds of thousands of people today, who are homeless, without daily hot food, without hygiene products, and without the necessary medicines and medical care.”

 With the displacement to date of over 2.5 million Ukrainian people, which is growing each day, SPAR also recognises we are in a strong position to offer support of employment to those Ukrainian citizens displaced from their homes across the European continent.
-SPAR operates over 10,000 stores across more than 24 European countries and is actively engaging with SPAR country partners and Job Aid Ukraine to offer refugees the opportunity, when the time is right, to gain employment throughout Europe.
+SPAR operates over 10,000 stores across more than 24 European countries and is actively engaging with SPAR country partners to offer displaced citizens the opportunity, when the time is right, to gain employment throughout Europe.

 SPAR Ukraine has been a licenced member of SPAR International since 2001.
 Operated by VolWest Group, a wholly independent, Ukrainian-owned business led by Viktor Korsak and his family, the brand is strongly embedded in the communities it serves, operating 65 SPAR supermarkets across Ukraine from Kharkiv in the east to Lviv in the west.

 We are truly inspired by the courage, determination and commitment of our colleagues in Ukraine to continue to care for their communities.
-We will continue to do what we can to support them.
+We will continue to do what we can to support them in this goal.

 For 90 years, SPAR has been driven by a simple, yet powerful, philosophy: that independent retailers through uniting and working together shall prosper.
 This SPAR vision of benefiting from unity and co-operation, uniting resources and supporting each other, is never truer than in times of crisis such as these.